IBM-Bluemix-Docs/third-party/software-get-start.md

 {: step}

 1. In the {{site.data.keyword.cloud_notm}} console, click the Menu icon ![Menu icon](../icons/icon_hamburger.svg) > **Partner Center** > **Start selling** > **Get started**.
-2. In 60 characters or less, enter the names of your company and product as you want them to be displayed in the {{site.data.keyword.cloud_notm}} catalog.
+2. Enter the name of your company as you want it to be displayed in the {{site.data.keyword.cloud_notm}} catalog.

-  The names don't need to be finalized.
-You can update them later during the onboarding process if necessary.
+  The company name doesn't need to be finalized.
+You can update it later during the onboarding process if necessary.
   {: tip}

 ## Create a test environment